 So, now that we know how Minoxidil works – let’s take a look at up-to-date evidence that boasts of its performance.
 Most studies in the literature have assessed the efficacy of Minoxidil in the treatment of androgenetic alopecia.
 This is one of the most prevalent skin conditions affecting adults, characterized by progressive hair loss in the central areas of the scalp .
 Indeed, a randomized, placebo-controlled, double-blind study conducted in 2018 showed that Minoxidil was safe and effective in stimulating scalp hair growth in men with androgenetic alopecia .

 A randomized, double-blinded, placebo-controlled Chinese study in 2016 studied 46 men who were aged between 20 to 60 years old.
 They were instructed to apply just 0.5ml of Minoxidil on their chin and jaw-line twice daily – a regimen that is consistent with the manufacturer’s instructions for use.
 Over 16 weeks, the men were assessed quarterly.
-Hair counts and diameters were measured, in addition to photographs which were subjectively scored by physicians.
+Hair counts and diameters were measured, in addition to photographs that were subjectively scored by physicians.

 The results showed that the mean change in hair count significantly increased in the Minoxidil group as opposed to the placebo (dummy) group.
 However, no change in hair diameter was found between the two groups .
 A comprehensive search of the literature reveals that this is the only study so far to have evaluated the performance of Minoxidil in facial hair growth.